 So which is best?

 It really depends on your unique situation.
 As I always say, what works best for your family IS best for your family.
 Often times, the baby will take charge.
+Put them in their high chair and follow their lead.
 They may decide that they are self-feeding no matter what you do or they may need to stick with purees a little longer to get the hang of things.
 Each child is different and that’s why there’s never a “best” when it comes to feeding.

 Krystyn Parks is a Registered Dietitian and Lactation Consultant who specializes in feeding children.
 She has a Master’s Degree in Nutritional Science from California State University Long Beach.
 She is an International Board Certified Lactation Consultant and has been registered with the Commission on Dietetic Registration since 2013.